Indiana University

 Unfortunately, not all robots honor robot exclusions and limitations.

-In addition to regulating whether robots search your page, you can also use the <meta> tag with the keyword and description attributes to improve the results that robots get.
+In addition to regulating whether robots search your page, you can also use the <meta> tag with the description attribute to improve the results that robots get.
 Search engines use descriptions to describe your page, which can be especially useful if your page contains little text.
-Search engines index keywords in addition to text in the title and body of your document.
-For example, a web page about Darth Vader might include these <meta> tags:
+For example, a web page about Darth Vader might include this <meta> tag:

 For more about these tags and <meta> tags in general, see HTTP-EQUIV (HTTP header) Index.
 For more about robots, including a FAQ and a list of known robots, see Frequently Asked Questions.